THE SPACE LAUNCH DELTA 45

 “WORLD’S PREMIER GATEWAY TO SPACE”

-The 45th Space Wing’s origins are in the 1940s during the Army’s early efforts for missile testing on the Florida Space Coast.
+The origins of Space Launch Delta 45 extend back to the 1940s during the Army’s early efforts for missile testing on the Florida Space Coast.

-Some of their past notable operations include Atlas V, Delta IV, Pegasus, Falcon 9, and Boeing X-37.45th Space Wing Name History Visit Their Official Site
+Some of their past notable operations include Atlas V, Delta IV, Pegasus, Falcon 9, and Boeing X-37.SLD 45 Name History Visit Their Official Site

 THE SPACE FORCE TODAY